Frank Partridge

 On 24 July 1945, Partridge was part of an attempt to take a Japanese post, north of Ratsua in northern Bougainville.
 He was shot in the arm and left thigh when his section came under heavy fire.

-Ignoring his wounds and the gunfire around him, Partridge grabbed a Bren gun, which was lying beside a dead gunner.
-'Come out and fight!'
-Partridge shouted at the Japanese.
+Partridge quickly understood the danger for him and others nearby.
+Ignoring his wounds and the gunfire around him, he grabbed a Bren gun from beside a dead gunner.
+'Come out and fight!' he shouted at the Japanese.

 Partridge handed his Bren gun to another Australian soldier who had just come up beside him.
 Partridge asked him to provide cover as he rushed to the nearby Japanese bunker, armed with a grenade and knife.
 Partridge hurled the grenade into the bunker, destroying the enemy's machine gun.
 Then, in what his citation described as a 'fierce hand to hand fight', Partridge used his knife to kill the only surviving Japanese soldier in the bunker.